 Some of the high costs of amputation for a patient include:

-Amputation Neuroma — Lower limb amputees may experience trauma to nerves that causes pain and may require additional surgery.
+- Amputation Neuroma — Lower limb amputees may experience trauma to nerves that cause pain and may require additional surgery.